soniaconnolly/actiivty-runner/README.md

 For a production system, more specs should be added to check error paths, such as invalid JSON files, missing properties, etc.

 Specs pass on both Mac and Linux.

+### NetworkActivity implementation
+At first I used `curl` in a new process to implement a network request.
+However, I did not have access to requested properties such as amount of data sent and source address and port.
+I reimplemented the network requests with faraday (which also allowed me to add the vcr gem to prevent network connections from specs).
+This puts the network request in the same process as the overall activity runner.

+Regarding source address and port, I looked at X-Forwarded-For, Origin, and Referer, but those are request headers, not response headers.
+Per this [StackOverflow answer](https://stackoverflow.com/questions/37509977/faraday-get-access-to-the-request-parameters) it would be possible to implement custom middleware to get access to the request to log those headers if they are present.